atakanturg/Nexus/README.md

 # Primitive Onboarding Provisioning Engine

 Primitive Onboarding is an enterprise-grade Slack provisioning engine.
-Configuration-driven, state-aware, and idempotent.

-**GOAL:** Automate the onboarding of new hires into a pre-existing Slack ecosystem. **Setup once.
-Scale infinitely.**
+**Functionality:** Automate the onboarding of new hires into a pre-existing Slack ecosystem.
 ---

 ## 1. Slack App Configuration